Ancient City of Pingyao

 |Pingyao Ancient City Map (Click to enlarge)|

 The past prosperity of Shanxi lies in Pingyao, while the soul of Pingyao lies in its Old City.
 Founded during the Western Zhou Dynasty (1046 – 771 BC) and rebuilt in 1370, Ancient City of Pingyao is nowadays one of China's four best preserved old cities, together with Lijiang Old Town, Huizhou Ancient City and Langzhong Ancient City.
 There is no charming landscape, green mountain or clear waters.
 What's unique there is the well-preserved ancient city with grand City Wall, traditional residences, former escort agencies, time-honored shops, and even the previous government office.
+In 1997, it was inscribed as a world cultural heritage.

 Ancient City of Pingyao is also called 'Turtle City' because of its turtle-like city wall.
 There are six gates along the wall.
 Four of them are symmetrically set on the east and west sides, looking like the four legs of the turtle.
 The other Southern Gate and Northern Gate resemble the head and tail respectively.
 Looking down from the top, it is exactly like a giant turtle with the crisscrossing lanes forming the patterns on its shell.